Slow Cooker Ribs and Sauerkraut

 Instructions

-• Remove the membrane off the back of the ribs by sticking a finger under it in the middle of the ribs, life up and pull.
+• Remove the membrane off the back of the ribs by sticking a finger under it in the middle of the ribs, lift up and pull.
 It may not come off in one piece.
 You can see how I remove this in the video.

 • Preheat the oven to Broil.